-Heroines, both real and fictional, abound in children’s and teen books these days.
+Heroines, real and fictional, abound in children’s and teen books these days.
 The girls and women in these books are bold, adventurous and daring.
-They stand out, and their stories offer much needed inspiration to young people navigating difficult and sometimes confusing times.
+They stand out, and their stories offer much-needed inspiration to young people navigating difficult and confusing times.
 Plus, these books are simply great reading — for boys and girls alike.

 Here’s a look at some new books starring intrepid women:

 Anna Hibiscus series (Kane Miller), by Atinuke, with illustrations by Lauren Tobia.
 These eight books by Nigerian storyteller Atinuke center on a curious, energetic young girl who lives with her large extended family.
 Her challenges and joys are universal as she grumbles about her twin baby brothers, makes new friends and sees snow for the first time when she visits her grandmother in Canada.

 Dangerous Jane (Peachtree) by Suzanne Slade, with illustrations by Alice Ratterree.
 Jane Addams is best known for her work in establishing the Chicago-based Hull House, where immigrants were offered English lessons, child care and other services.
 But Addams also helped form the Women’s Peace Party at the outbreak of World War I. Her work for peace, including travels after the war in countries that had been U.S. enemies, led the FBI to name Addams “the most dangerous woman in America.”

 Frida Kahlo and Her Animalitos (North South), by Monica Brown with illustrations by John Parra.
 Young readers will enjoy how Brown shares details about Kahlo’s tumultuous life through her many pets: Kahlo was independent like her cat, mischievous like her two spider monkeys and had a soaring imagination like her pet eagle.